 Today, I want to talk about Christmas.
 Specifically, next Christmas and how you are going to pay for all the expenses that come with the holiday season.
 Yes, I know it is January.
 And yes, I know that you might be facing the bills from last Christmas.
 But stick with me here.

 November and December are expensive months for almost everyone.
-Regardless of your religious beliefs, most Americans celebrate Thanksgiving, and there will be holiday spending even if you don't do Christmas, Hanukkah, or Kwanzaa.
+Regardless of your religious beliefs, most Americans celebrate Thanksgiving, and there will be holiday spending even if you don't do Christmas, Hanukkah or Kwanzaa.
 Chances are, that spending will be more than you can just absorb into your monthly budget.
 You don't want to dip into savings or go into debt.
 So, you've got to plan ahead.
-And what better time to plan that right now, when last holiday season is fresh in your memory and you might even be getting credit card bills for the expenses?
+And what better time to plan that right now, when the last holiday season is fresh in your memory and you might even be getting credit card bills for the expenses?

-How Much Money Do You Need?First, make a list of every single extra expense that you had last year.
+First, make a list of every single extra expense that you had last year.
 Here are some ideas to get you started:

 - Thanksgiving dinner items

-- baking ingredients
+- Baking ingredients

-- holiday cards and postage
+- Holiday cards and postage

-- tape, gift wrap and ribbon
+- Tape, gift wrap and ribbon

 - Christmas tree and decorations